mattghali/interviewtest/q4/README.md

 ### CPU Initialization
 The next steps the firmware take initialize the CPU.
 If needed, a microcode update is transferred from the firmware to the CPU.
 Next, APICs are configured to manage interrupts from hardware before handers are installed at the transition from Real mode into Protected mode.
 And finally, several registers are set up with required structures before switching modes.
 These include the IDT, the GDT, the TSS and LDT.
-These registers generally are used by the processor in protected mode in order to maintain state between context switches.
+These tables are used by the processor in protected mode in order to maintain state including interrupts and memory segmentation.
 The control registers CR1 through CR4 are also set.

-Paging is also configured here, at least minimally, at least pointing to the code page containing what will be executed when CR0 triggers the actual switch into Protected mode.
+Paging is also configured here, at least minimally, pointing to the code page that will be executed when CR0 triggers the actual switch into Protected mode.